Gang Starr: Guru's death

 In February 2010, Guru suffered a heart attack, went into a coma, and died on April 19, 2010.
 DJ Solar, a long-time collaborator of Guru, said Guru chose not to go public with the diagnosis of myeloma that was made in 2000.
 Guru appeared to have fallen out with DJ Premier seven years prior to his death and did "not wish my ex-DJ to have anything to do with my name, likeness, events, tributes, etc." There is speculation that the letter was not written by Guru, but was composed by Solar.
 The validity of the statement was questioned by Guru's family and his contemporaries.

 Post Guru

 Soon after DJ Premier stated that there was a "posthumous Gang Starr CD/DVD project in the works," and most likely to have been released in 2014, but nothing was released.
 DJ Premier confirmed in late 2015 that he was working on a Gang Starr biopic with the cooperation of Guru's sister, Patricia Elam.

 In 2019, DJ Premier released a new single under the Gang Starr name entitled "Family and Loyalty" featuring J. Cole, to be followed with a new album titled One of the Best Yet, which was released on November 1 that year.

+Gang Starr Foundation

+The Gang Starr Foundation was a loose collective of various people who have worked closely with the group, through either Guru's now defunct Ill Kid label, DJ Premier's production work or the management company that Gang Starr was represented by, Empire Management.
+Members of the foundation included Big Shug, Afu-Ra, Jeru the Damaja, Bahamadia, Krumbsnatcha, True Master, Freddie Foxxx (AKA Bumpy Knuckles), Group Home, M.O.P., Hannibal Stax, & NYG'z (Panchi, Shiggy Sha).